snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-fractribution-data-model/index.md

 3. Set up your python virtual environment based on utils/requirements.txt.
 4. Configure you environment variables needed for the scripts to run
 5. Run the correct python script for the data warehouse you are using, e.g. `python utils/main_snowplow_snowflake.py --conversion_window_start_date '2022-06-03' --conversion_window_end_date '2022-08-01'` for Snowflake, or `python utils/main_snowplow_bigquery.py --conversion_window_start_date '2022-06-03' --conversion_window_end_date '2022-08-01'` for Bigquery.
 Set these conversion_window dates to represent the last 30 days if you left these variables blank in the dbt_project.yml file.
 You can optionally add the attribution_model flag if you do not want the default of `shapley`.

+The output of the fractribution analysis will be built into the schema specified in your connection parameters.
+There are three tables that will be created are:
+- `snowplow_fractribution_report_table`: The main output table that shows conversions, revenue, spend and ROAS per channel.
+- `snowplow_fractribution_channel_attribution`: The conversion and revenue attribution per channel (used to create the report table).
+- `snowplow_fractribution_path_summary_with_channels`: An intermediate table that shows, for each unique path, a summary of conversions, non conversions and revenue, as well as which channels were assigned a contribution.
 ​
 ​
 ### Differences to Google's Fractribution